Nicky Winmar: Cultural impact

 Over the years, a number of Indigenous footballers have reenacted Winmar's stand during games, including Jamarra Ugle-Hagan of the Western Bulldogs and NRL player Josh Addo-Carr.

 Winmar's stand has inspired songs by Indigenous artists, including "Colour of Your Jumper" (1993) by singer-songwriter Archie Roach and the 2018 single "Black Magic" by rapper Baker Boy.
 Indigenous hip hop trio 3% released the album Kill the Dead in 2024, the cover art of which is a painting of Winmar's stand.
 The work was completed by Daniel Boyd.

 The photograph is reproduced in The Game That Made Australia, a mural painted by Jamie Cooper and commissioned by the AFL in 2008 to celebrate the 150th anniversary of the origins of Australian rules football.

 Tony Albert included a watercolour of the photograph in a collage titled Once upon a time, winner of the 2014 Basil Sellers Art Prize.

 Rona Panangka Rubuntja, a member of the Hermannsburg Potters, depicted Winmar's stand in a vase, now held at the National Gallery of Victoria.

 In July 2019, a 2.75 m bronze statue of Winmar's stand was unveiled outside Perth Stadium.
+However, the statue was removed by the Western Australian government in the early hours of July 5 2026 following Winmar's assault conviction in July 2026.

 Vincent Namatjira has explored Winmar's stand, including in portraits of Winmar himself, as well as his 2020 Archibald Prize-winning portrait of footballer Adam Goodes, Stand Strong for Who You Are, in which Goodes is shown replicating the gesture.